shaefner-usgs/easy-web-forms/README.md

 ## Acknowledgements

-Portions of [Bootstrap](https://github.com/twbs/bootstrap) and [pretty-checkbox.css](https://github.com/lokesh-coder/pretty-checkbox) are distributed with this library to enhance the user interface.
+[pretty-checkbox.css](https://github.com/lokesh-coder/pretty-checkbox) and code inspired by [Bootstrap](https://github.com/twbs/bootstrap) is used to enhance the user interface of form elements.
 This library also uses cloud-hosted versions of 1) [MapQuest PlaceSearch.js](https://developer.mapquest.com/documentation/place-search-js/v1.0/) for single field 'address' type `<input>` controls and 2) [flatpickr](https://flatpickr.js.org) for 'datetime' type `<input>` controls.